-The valuation allowance increased approximately by \$7.9 million during the year ended December 31, 2017 primarily due to an increase in net operating losses and tax credit carryforwards, and partially offset by the decrease in net operating losses, tax credit carryforwards and other deferred tax assets as a result of the U.S. tax rate reduction resulting from tax reform.
+The valuation allowance increased approximately by \$26.4 million during the year ended December 31, 2016, primarily due to increase in net operating losses and tax credit carryforwards.

-The valuation allowance increased approximately by \$36.6 million during the year ended December 31, 2018 primarily due to an increase in net operating losses and tax credit carryforwards.
+The valuation allowance increased approximately by \$7.7 million during the year ended December 31, 2017 primarily due to an increase in net operating losses and tax credit carryforwards, and partially offset by the decrease in net operating losses, tax credit carryforwards and other deferred tax assets as a result of the U.S. tax rate reduction resulting from tax reform.

-At December 31, 2017 and 2018, Cyclerion has federal net operating loss carryforwards of approximately \$246.7 million and \$355.5 million, respectively, to offset future federal taxable income.
-Federal net operating losses generated prior to January 1, 2018 begin to expire in 2033 continuing through 2037 while federal net operating losses generated after January 1, 2018 will be carried indefinitely until utilized.
-As of December 31, 2017 and 2018, Cyclerion had state net operating loss carryforwards of approximately \$245.8 million and \$354.2 million, respectively, to offset future state taxable income, which will begin to expire in 2033 and will continue to expire through 2038.
-Cyclerion also had tax credit carryforwards of approximately \$11.3 million and \$16.5 million as of December 31, 2017 and 2018, respectively, to offset future federal and state income taxes, which expire beginning in 2033 and will continue to expire through 2038.
+At December 31, 2016 and 2017, Cyclerion has federal net operating loss carryforwards of approximately \$153.3 million and \$246.7 million, respectively, to offset future federal taxable income, which expire beginning in 2033 continuing through 2037.
+As of December 31, 2016 and 2017, Cyclerion had state net operating loss carryforwards of approximately \$151.1 million and \$245.8 million, respectively, to offset future state taxable income, which will begin to expire in 2033 and will continue to expire through 2037.
+Cyclerion also had tax credit carryforwards of approximately \$6.4 million and \$11.3 million as of December 31, 2016 and 2017, respectively, to offset future federal and state income taxes, which expire beginning in 2028 and will continue to expire through 2037.
 These tax attributes reflect balances determined using the separate return method and do not represent actual amounts available for use.
 Note that Cyclerion will not generate net operating loss carryforwards or tax credit carryforwards available for its use until its inception and operation as a standalone legal entity.

 Upon audit, taxing authorities may challenge all or part of an uncertain income tax position.
 While Cyclerion has no history of tax audits on a standalone basis, the Parent has been audited by federal and state taxing authorities in the past.
 Both Cyclerion and the Parent may be subject to tax audits by federal and state taxing authorities.
 Accordingly, the Parent and Cyclerion regularly assesses the outcome of potential examinations in each of the taxing jurisdictions when determining the adequacy of the amount of unrecognized tax benefit recorded.
-Cyclerion had no unrecognized tax benefits as of December 31, 2017 and 2018.
+Cyclerion had no unrecognized tax benefits as of December 31, 2016 and 2017.
 Cyclerion will recognize interest and penalties, if any, related to uncertain tax positions in income tax expense.
-As of December 31, 2017 and 2018, no interest or penalties have been accrued.
+As of December 31, 2017, no interest or penalties have been accrued.